To view the Organizations available for your Disability, click the button to the right.

 Types Of Disability Organizations In South Africa

 There are a wide range of advocacy and self-help organization which exist in South Africa.
-They include organisations such as the overtly political Disabled People South Africa, aligned with the ruling African National Congress, National Council of and for Persons with Disabilities (NCPD), as well as single-issue national organisations such as the South African National Deaf Association (SANDA), to name just a few.
+They include organisations such as the overtly political Disabled People South Africa, aligned with the ruling African National Congress, National Council of and for Persons with Disabilities (NCPD) and Champion Of Hope, as well as single-issue national organisations such as the South African National Deaf Association (SANDA), to name just a few.

-- Cross-disability organizations, such as the National Council of and for Persons with Disabilities (NCPD), which represents the interests of all persons with disabilities in South Africa.
+- Cross-disability organizations, such as the National Council of and for Persons with Disabilities (NCPD) and Champion Of Hope, which represents the interests of all persons with disabilities in South Africa.

 - Diagnostic-focused Organizations such as the South African National Deaf Association (SANDA) and DeafSA, which represent a medical diagnostic group, such as The Deaf, Hearing Impaired or Hard of Hearing.
 Within these DPOs that represent medical diagnostic groups, are provincial organisations to assist it's members in a particular province and are associated with the The Deaf Federation of South Africa (DeafSA) , but the do assist members in specific provinces, such as DeafSA Western Cape.